How to understand dream symbols: 10 questions to help identify their meaning, with real dream examples – plus infographic.

 - Should I use a dream dictionary?

-- 10 clues to help find the meaning of a dream symbol
+- 10 clues to the meaning of a dream symbol

 What are dream symbols?